progrium/progrium.com/source/blog/2015-10-05-the-next-10-years-megalith.html.markdown

 I'd much rather find a new way.
 Not just because I want to play to my strengths, but because I know I'm not the only one this applies to.
 I also know that a different, better kind of open source software will result if done properly.

 What I want is something of an independent R&D lab.
-I want us to re-capture the energy and innovation of Xerox PARC or Bell Labs, but focusing on open source.
-I want us to have the freedom to explore and build software right with like-minded people.
-Not to get rich, but to slow cook software.
+I want us to [re-capture](http://gliderlabs.com/blog/2015/04/08/what-have-we-been-doing-for-40-years/) the innovation and *invention* of Xerox PARC and Bell Labs, but focusing on open source.
+I want us to have the freedom to explore and build software *right* with like-minded people.
+Not to get rich, but to *slow cook software*.
 Systems software that further empowers individuals and small groups ... enterprise customers of the future, not the past.

 This is what I want Glider Labs to transition into.
 In fact, it's already been operating like this in a way.
 And I've been exploring and learning ways to make this work for years now.
 It's part business, part cooperative, part public service.
 But to make the leap to a lab that supports more than myself, it won't happen over night.
 And I can't do it by myself.